What is Product Experience Management (PxM)?

 Content analysis allows to integrate a product visually with its consumers to produce advertising that strengthens unique selling points.

-PxM is all about delivering complete, consistent and compelling product experience.
+PxM is all about delivering a complete, consistent, and compelling product experience.
 In other words, you should provide your customers with the information they need at the right stage of their shopping journey.
 Also, do it in an attractive way in order to create an emotional connection with your customers.
 This strategy will quickly bring satisfied customers, higher conversion rates, and ultimately, better sales.

 Product Information Management remains a critical component of each successful product experience management strategy.
 As PIM is focusing on centralizing and improving the quality of product-related information, PxM is responsible for telling a great product story.
 One which includes enriched and contextualized content that is going to sell your products in the marketplaces and digital channels.

 In this perspective, PIM is "what" you use to describe your products, while PXM is "how" you do it.
 Therefore, it's fair to say that there's a natural progression from PIM to PxM in modern-day e-commerce businesses.

 Here's how Gartner explains the relation between Product Information Management and Product Experience Management:

 Why PxM matters?

 Even the best product in the world will not sell itself.
 Especially today, in a rapidly changing world of e-commerce where customers are pickier than ever before.
 Your products, no matter how special they are to you, are competing all the time with similar ones available from other brands.
 On the other hand, product information (descriptions, attributes, media files, etc.) is still the number one feature that customers look for on a website.
 So, in order to create winning shopping experiences, you need to provide your customers with valuable, rich, exhaustive and accurately tailored content.

 "A great digital experience is no longer a nice-to-have; it's a make-or-break point for your business as we more fully enter the digital age."